Relieving Back Pain

 You should use ice several times a day.

-Over-the-counter pain relievers include acetaminophen and ibuprofen.
+Over-the-counter pain relievers can include acetaminophen and anti-inflammatory medications, which includes aspirin or ibuprofen.
 They can help ease discomfort.
 Some also reduce swelling.

 After the first 48 hours, heat can relax sore muscles and improve blood flow.